-When people make their last will and testament, they more often than not make specific provision for any people who are dependant on them financially in order to ensure they’ll be taken care of after their death.
-Occasionally, though, omissions are made in wills, so if you are a dependant of the deceased but not provision has been made for you, you may have grounds for contesting a will or a contested probate claim.
+When people make their Will, they more often than not make specific provision for people who are dependant on them financially in order to ensure they will be taken care of after their death.
+Occasionally, though, omissions are made in Wills, so if you are a dependant of the deceased but no provision has been made for you, you may have grounds for making a claim against the estate.

-There is a provision under the Inheritance Act of 1975 that allows any financial dependants omitted from the will to claim against the estate of the deceased by making an inheritance claim.
-If successful, then the money will generally be paid in the form of a maintenance allowance rather than a lump sum as with most other inheritances.
+There is a provision under the Inheritance Act of 1975 that permits any financial dependants omitted from the Will to claim against the estate of the deceased.

-The same Act details the people who can make an inheritance claim in respect of financial dependency on the estate of the deceased:
+The Act confirms that the people who can make an inheritance claim in respect of financial dependency on the estate of the deceased: